Heated tobacco product: Emissions

-Heated tobacco products expose the user and bystanders to an aerosol.
-The aerosol contains levels of nicotine, volatile organic compounds, and carcinogens comparable to regular cigarettes; they have also been found to contain more acenaphthene than regular cigarettes.
-Other traditional cigarette emission substances such as tar, nicotine, carbonyl compounds (including acetaldehyde, acrolein, and formaldehyde), and nitrosamines are also found in HTPs.
-A 2017 study found a 10% rise in carbon monoxide and formaldehyde air levels when HTPs were used indoors.
-Another 2017 study discovered HTPs generated emissions of metal particulates, organic compounds, and aldehydes, and suggests that HTPs generate less concentrations of airborne contaminants in indoor places in comparison to a traditional cigarette, though their use still reduces indoor air quality.
+Heated tobacco products expose users and bystanders to an aerosol.
+The aerosol contains levels of nicotine, volatile organic compounds, and carcinogens comparable to those in regular cigarettes and has been found to contain higher levels of acenaphthene than cigarette smoke.
+Other substances typically associated with cigarette emissions—such as tar, nicotine, carbonyl compounds (including acetaldehyde, acrolein, and formaldehyde), and nitrosamines—are also found in HTP emissions.
+A 2017 study found that indoor use of HTPs increased air levels of carbon monoxide and formaldehyde by 10 percent.

+Another 2017 study reported that HTPs generate emissions containing metal particulates, organic compounds, and aldehydes, and found that airborne contaminant concentrations were lower than those produced by traditional cigarettes, though HTP use still decreases indoor air quality.

-A 2018 Public Health England report found that "[c]ompared with cigarettes, heated tobacco products are likely to expose users and bystanders to lower levels of particulate matter and harmful and potentially harmful compounds (HPHC).
-The extent of the reduction found varies between studies."
-It also noted that the evidence indicates that less nicotine was inhaled from HTPs than cigarette smoke, and exposure to mutagenic and other harmful substances is lower than with traditional cigarettes, though reduced exposure to harmful substances does not correlate with health risk severity.
-Even low exposure can increase the risks for cancers, stroke, and other cardiovascular diseases compared to non-smokers.
-Lower levels of harmful emissions have been shown, but lowering the risk to the smoker who transitions to using them has not been shown, as of 2018.
-In 2017, the Committee on Toxicity found that HTPs do not reduce exposure or potential addiction to nicotine; some of the substances inhaled from using these products are carcinogens.
+A 2018 Public Health England report stated that, compared with cigarettes, HTPs are likely to expose users and bystanders to lower levels of particulate matter and harmful and potentially harmful compounds (HPHCs), though the degree of reduction varies across studies.
+The report also found that less nicotine is typically inhaled from HTPs than from cigarette smoke, and that exposure to mutagenic and other harmful substances is lower.
+However, reduced exposure does not necessarily correlate with reduced health risk.
+Low levels of exposure can also raise the risk of cancers, stroke, and other cardiovascular diseases compared with non-smokers.
+Although lower emissions have been observed, there was no evidence as of 2018 that switching to HTPs reduces overall risk for smokers.
+In 2017, the Committee on Toxicity reported that HTPs do not reduce exposure to, or the potential for addiction to, nicotine; several inhaled substances remain carcinogenic.